I actually don’t like the Junie B. books. The grammar? I just can’t do it! Her sass? Hate it.

 Lulu and the Brontosaurus

-Ok, so Lulu is kind of sassy.
-And she learns her valuable lesson in this hysterical story.
-You’ll laugh a lot in this one.
+Lulu is kind of sassy.
+But she learns her valuable lesson in this hysterical story.
+You’ll laugh through this one!

 Dory and the Real True Friend